Meetings are a necessary evil, especially when working remotely.

 Things improved immediately.
 The value of the meeting became clear.
 Leadership looked forward to the meetings instead of dreading them.

 The moral of this story is that having meetings to cover topics that don’t justify the meeting can be costly.
-In my example above, the quarterly meetings were costing over $1M annually without accomplishing anything.
-More than the cost, it was causing our senior leadership team to become disengaged and we were missing out on the opportunity to tackle strategic issues that needed our attention.
+In my example above, the quarterly meetings cost over $1M annually without accomplishing anything.
+More than the cost, it was causing our senior leadership team to become disengaged, and we missed the opportunity to tackle strategic issues that needed our attention.

 This one bad meeting had significant financial, morale, and lost opportunity costs.